This article is part of the series

 For most male suffers of RJ, I imagine that the predominant idea of “great sex” comes from watching porn.

 I have zero doubt that - for men especially - when you imagine “great sex”, you are visualizing scenes that you’ve seen in porn videos.
-For women, “great sex” also includes strong psychological and emotional components, so it may just as easily be romantic movies, daytime dramas or romance novels that fuel their imagination.
+For women, “great sex” also includes strong psychological, situational, and emotional components, so it may just as easily be romantic movies, daytime dramas or romance novels that fuel their sexual imagination.

 Understanding the impact of porn and fantasy in RJ is essential, because porn isn’t real.

-For men in particular, watching porn creates a very warped idea of “normal”, and a very warped standard to compare themselves against.
+For men in particular, watching porn creates a very warped idea of "ideal sex," and even “normal sex”- and this is a very unhelpful situation, because;

 - This isn’t what love and connection look like.

-- This almost certainly isn’t what your girlfriend expects or wants from you.
+- This almost certainly isn’t what your girlfriend expects or even wants from you.

 - The women you see in porn films are actresses, and are vastly exaggerating their enjoyment of the different sex acts they’re performing.